GorangVashist/Music_Analysis_Project/README.md

 # Music Store Analysis project
-Analyzed dataset with SQL and helped the music store understand its business growth by answering questions.
+Analyzed dataset with PostgreSQL and helped the music store understand its business growth by answering questions.